-11 Subsequently, upon the entry into force of Decree-Law No 284/91 of 9 August 1991, 15% of the revenue from the charges in question was appropriated to DGMAIAA.
+13 Subsequently, upon the entry into force of Decree-Law No 284/91 of 9 August 1991, 15% of the revenue from the charges in question was appropriated to DGMAIAA.
 The aggregate revenue from those charges, as from that year, was thus shared between DGMAIAA, INGA and IROMA.

+14 The meat marketing charge was the subject of a procedure for failure by the Portuguese Republic to fulfil its Treaty obligations.
+However, the procedure was discontinued on 20 November 1991 when the Commission concluded that the revenue from the charge was used to promote sales of the goods which bore it, without any discrimination regarding their origin.
+The charge in respect of ruminants and the one in respect of swine fever were also the subject of a procedure under Article 169 of the Treaty: the Commission considered them incompatible with Article 95 of the Treaty.
+That procedure was discontinued in 1994 following abolition of those three charges by the Portuguese authorities in 1993.

-- 12 The charges in question ceased to be payable under Portuguese law on 23 October 1993, the date of the entry into force of Decree-Law No 365/93 of 22 October 1993. - 13 IROMA initiated a fiscal procedure for enforcement against UCAL to recover ESC 16 810 for unpaid charges payable on the marketing of diary products for the month of August 1991. - 14 In proceedings before the Tribunal Tributário de Lisboa (Lisbon Tax Court) UCAL contested the order resulting from that procedure, arguing that the charges in question were unconstitutional.
-It succeeded at first instance, but only because the court held that those charges were incompatible with Articles 9 and 12 of the Treaty. - 15 The Fazenda Pública appealed against that decision to the Supremo Tribunal Administrativo, which stayed proceedings and referred the following questions to the Court of Justice for a preliminary ruling: - '1.
-Are the "charges" described, which have the characteristics of taxes described above, contrary to Article 95 of the Treaty of Rome? - 2.
-Are they to be regarded as charges having an effect equivalent to a customs duty on imports, prohibited by Articles 9 and 12 of that Treaty? - 3.
-Are they to be regarded as turnover tax within the meaning of Article 33 of the Sixth Directive, without prejudice to Article 378 of the Act of Accession or any other Community legislation?'
+15 IROMA initiated a fiscal procedure for enforcement against Fricarnes to recover ESC 8 851 045 for unpaid charges on meat and offal, and charges in respect of ruminants and swine fever, payable for the year 1992.

+16 In proceedings before the Tribunal Tributário de Lisboa (Lisbon Tax Court) Fricarnes contested the order resulting from that procedure, arguing that the charges in question were unconstitutional.
+It succeeded at first instance, but only because the court held that those charges were incompatible with Articles 9 and 12 of the Treaty.

+17 The Fazenda Pública appealed against that decision to the Supremo Tribunal Administrativo, which stayed proceedings and referred the following questions to the Court of Justice for a preliminary ruling:

+'1.
+Are the "charges" described, which have the characteristics described above, contrary to Article 95(1) and (2) of the Treaty of Rome?

+2. Are they to be regarded as charges having an effect equivalent to a customs duty on imports, prohibited by Articles 9 and 12 of that Treaty?

+3. Are they to be regarded as turnover taxes within the meaning of Article 33 of the Sixth Directive, without prejudice to Article 378 of the Act of Accession or any other Community legislation?'